arghajit/docker-mvc-app/README.md

 - An test collection to test API endpoints run after db and backend boots up
 - A simplest selenium framework testing UI with `BDD` style tests cases.

 All of the contianers runs independently.
 All codes are added into docker contianers as `volume`.
-So one can update the code directly and see it in effect.
-Dependeing upon tech stack, you may need to restart a single contianer to reflect the cahnges.
+One can restart a single container independently to keepSo one can update the code directly and see it in effect.
+Dependeing upon tech stack, you may need to restart a single contianer to reflect the changes.

-### 1.2 Run
+### 1.2.
+Run
 Lorem ipsum dolor sit amet consectetur adipiscing elit, semper nam justo sapien cum duis penatibus, egestas cubilia senectus parturient pellentesque praesent.
 Quisque leo fusce aptent maecenas diam pulvinar litora, natoque montes vulputate sem cursus iaculis, tristique habitant ut ullamcorper taciti pharetra.
 Accumsan feugiat praesent class bibendum curae curabitur morbi lacinia convallis montes auctor velit, volutpat integer et gravida odio eget turpis tempor per fames vestibulum.
-#### 1.2.1 Take a pull of this repository
+#### 1.2.1.
+Take a pull of this repository
 ```git
 Arghajit@mac$ git clone https://github.com/arghajit/docker-mvc-app.git
 ```
-#### 1.2.2 Build all of the containers
+#### 1.2.2.
+Build all of the containers
 ```docker
 Arghajit@mac$ docker-compose build
 ```
-#### 1.2.3 Run the containers.
+#### 1.2.3.
+Run the containers.
 ```sh
 Arghajit@mac$ docker-compose up -d
 ```